SWaTEval/swateval.github.io/_sources/framework/index.rst.txt

 ******************
-SWATEval Framework
+SWaTEval Framework
 ******************

 Setting up the environment
 ==============================

 The following steps describe how to set up and run the project in a dev environment.